ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-sec-3}

 By default, your file share data is protected at rest with IBM-managed encryption.
 You can also bring your own keys to the {{site.data.keyword.cloud}} and use them to encrypt your file shares.
 For more information, see [Creating file shares with customer-managed encryption](/docs/vpc?topic=vpc-file-storage-vpc-encryption).
-By using the API, you can link a primary account containing a root key to a secondary account, then use that key to encrypt new file shares in the secondary account.
+By using the API, you can link a primary account that holds a root key to a secondary account, then use that key to encrypt new file shares in the secondary account.
 For more information, see [Cross-account encryption for multitenant storage resources](/docs/vpc?topic=vpc-getting-started).